AdobeDocs/experience-manager-cloud-service.pt-BR/help/security/cloud-service-security-overview.md

 ---
-title: AEM como uma visão geral de segurança do Cloud Service
+title: Visão geral sobre a segurança do AEM as a Cloud Service
-description: AEM como uma visão geral de segurança do Cloud Service
+description: Visão geral sobre a segurança do AEM as a Cloud Service
-translation-type: tm+mt
+exl-id: 19b123de-5db5-4fa8-81ec-e5438fed3f7f
-source-git-commit: 75d9e5817448489790cc0e4004db59e0f330af71
+source-git-commit: 90de3cf9bf1c949667f4de109d0b517c6be22184
-workflow-type: tm+mt
+workflow-type: ht
 source-wordcount: '105'
-ht-degree: 0%
+ht-degree: 100%

 ---

-# Visão geral de segurança para AEM como Cloud Service {#cloud-service-security-overview}
+# Visão geral de segurança para o AEM as a Cloud Service {#cloud-service-security-overview}

 ## Introdução {#introduction}

-AEM como uma abordagem pró-ativa de segurança do Cloud Service e procedimentos rigorosos ajudam a proteger a segurança do AEM como uma solução de Cloud Service e dados confidenciais do cliente.
-A segurança da experiência digital é monitorada continuamente para manter-se à frente de atividades maliciosas e ajudar a garantir a segurança dos dados do cliente.
+A abordagem pró-ativa do AEM as a Cloud Service com relação à segurança e procedimentos rigorosos ajudam a proteger a segurança da solução AEM as a Cloud Service e os dados confidenciais dos clientes.
+A segurança da experiência digital é continuamente monitorada para se manter à frente de atividades mal-intencionadas e ajudar a garantir a segurança dos dados do cliente.

-Consulte o white paper [Adobe Experience Manager Cloud Service Security](https://www.adobe.com/content/dam/cc/en/security/pdfs/AEMCloudService_Security_Overview.pdf) para obter uma visão geral detalhada do AEM como um Cloud Service Security.
+Consulte o white paper [Segurança do Adobe Experience Manager Cloud Service](https://www.adobe.com/content/dam/cc/en/security/pdfs/AEMCloudService_Security_Overview.pdf) para uma visão geral detalhada sobre a segurança do AEM as a Cloud Service.